sof202/HyLoRD/docs/high-level-docs/qpp-derivation.md

 number of CpG sites
 - \f$\mathbf{R_k}\f$ is an \f$1 \times M\f$ column vector for each cell type k.

-We took transposes of these vectors to make some dimensions line up later.
-This can then be written as:

 \f{equation}{
     \mathbf{B}^T = \mathbf{p}^T\mathit{R}^T
     \label{eq:matrix-form}